I charge £25 per hour, and £12-50 per half-hour.

 Source: Music Lessons Online

 ❝...One thing youíll quickly learn is that private music lessons arenít cheap.
 However, bear in mind that music teachers have to eat, too, and to make it a viable career they canít undercut each other too much.
 With music lessons you get what you pay for Ė a bargain is going to be no real bargain at all in the long run if you or your child want to learn and advance properly Ė you need a good teacher for that, and a good teacher will cost you money.
+Itís quite typical to pay £12-15 pounds per half hour for music lessons.
+At a lesson a week (and a half hour is the minimum you can reasonably get away with each week), thatís £60 a month, no small amount on the family budget for most people, especially in these days of rising energy costs and interest rates.
+That means you donít undertake it lightly.

-Itís impossible to do music lessons on the cheap Ė going to a competent teacher means you have to plan ahead to be able to afford things.
-After all, lessons are ongoing, and will probably last for years.
-The more advanced you become, the better a teacher youíll need Ė and that costs even more.
-All too often, voice coaching is even more expensive, especially advanced coaching, which can cost up to £50 an hour.
-In other words, taking music lessons can be a serious financial commitment.
-Ongoing Over the course of a year youíll be spending at least £720 on lessons, and quite possibly more than that.
+Over the course of a year youíll be spending at least £720 on lessons, and quite possibly more than that.
 Think of it as a test of how serious you are about music lessons (be they for you or your child).
 It could well mean doing without other things.
 Consider further Ė over the course of a decade, thatís more than seven thousand pounds, which is the equivalent of a cheap new car.